Lisu people

 The Lisu people (ꓡꓲ‐ꓢꓴ ꓫꓵꓽ; လီဆူလူမျိုး, /my/; 傈僳族 (Lìsùzú); ลีสู่) are a Tibeto-Burman ethnic group who inhabit mountainous regions of Myanmar (Burma), southwest China, Thailand, and the Indian state of Arunachal Pradesh.

-About 730,000 Lisu live in Lijiang, Baoshan, Nujiang, Dêqên and Dehong prefectures in Yunnan Province and Sichuan Province, China.
+About 730,000 Lisu live in Lijiang, Baoshan, Nujiang, Dêqên, and Dehong prefectures in Yunnan Province and Sichuan Province, China.
 The Lisu form one of the 56 ethnic groups officially recognized by China.
 In Myanmar, the Lisu are recognized as one of 135 ethnic groups and an estimated population of 600,000.
 Lisu live in the north of the country; Kachin State (Putao, Myitkyina, Danai, Waingmaw, Bhamo), Shan State (Momeik, Namhsan, Lashio, Hopang, and Kokang), and southern Shan State (Namsang, Loilem, Mongton), and Sagaing Division (Katha and Khamti), Mandalay Division (Mogok and Pyin Oo Lwin).
-Approximately 55,000 live in Thailand, where they are one of the six main hill tribes.
+About 55,000 live in Thailand, where they are one of the six main hill tribes.
 They mainly inhabit remote mountainous areas.

 The Lisu tribe consists of more than 58 different clans.
 Each family clan has its own name or surname.
-The biggest family clans well known among the tribe clans are Laemae pha, Bya pha, Thorne pha, Ngwa Pha (Ngwazah), Naw pha, Seu pha, Khaw pha.
+The biggest family clans well known among the tribe clans are Laemae pha, Bya pha, Thorne pha, Ngwa Pha (Ngwazah), Naw pha, Seu pha, and Khaw pha.
 Most of the family names came from their own work as hunters in the primitive time.
-However, later, they adopted many Chinese family names.
+Later, many adopted Chinese family names.
 Their culture has traits shared with the Yi people or Nuosu (Lolo) culture.

+Etymology

+The term Lisu itself may mean 'jungle people' with other etymologies possible.
+The term is used by the Chinese and Burmese to address the group.
+Traditionally the Burmese called them Yawyin, which derived from the Chinese yĕ rén ‘wild men’.